TJakusz/MSTC.Linux/README.md

-This is a quic test using an inline edit using GitHub.
+This is a quick test using an inline edit using GitHub.